Best Times to Visit Bora Bora, French Polynesia

 Overwater Bungalow Bliss

 activityIndulge in the iconic Bora Bora overwater bungalow experience.
 Choose a bungalow with a direct ocean view for breathtaking sunrises and sunsets.
-For an extra special touch, book a bungalow with a private plunge pool for ultimate relaxation.
+For an enhanced experience, book a bungalow with a private plunge pool and arrange for a romantic dinner on your deck under the stars.

 Best time: May-Oct